 Diversity, Equity, and Inclusion Efforts Underway at the IGB

 The Carl R. Woese Institute for Genomic Biology (IGB) values equality and respect for every member of its community.
 Investigators, students and staff from diverse backgrounds bring their lived experiences and unique perspectives together.
 This diversity improves the IGB’s ability to solve problems and be responsive to societal needs.
-Since its inception in 2018, the IGB Committee on Diversity (COD) has been dedicated to creating a more inclusive, diverse and welcoming environment within the IGB community.
-The COD is comprised of IGB community members spanning the breadth of IGB, including theme leaders, faculty, staff and postdoctoral researchers.
-Current IGB COD members are Professor of Anthropology Ripan Malhi (GNDP/GSP/IGOH), Professor of Sociology Ruby Mendenhall (GNDP), Professor of Integrative Biology Carla Cáceres (IGOH), Professor of Plant Biology Katy Heath (IGOH), Professor of Food Science & Human Nutrition Zeynep Madak-Erdogan (CGD/EIRH/GSP), postdoctoral researcher Steven Burgess (GEGC), Professor of Microbiology Gary Olsen (BCXT), science writer Alisa King-Klemperer and Professor of Chemical and Biomolecular Engineering Hyunjoon Kong (M-CELS leader/EIRH/RBTE).
+Since its inception in 2018, the IGB Committee on Diversity, now the DEI Advisory Group, has been dedicated to creating a more inclusive, diverse and welcoming environment within the IGB community.
+The DEIAG is comprised of IGB community members spanning the breadth of IGB, including theme leaders, faculty, staff and postdoctoral researchers.
+Current IGB DEIAG members are Professor of Anthropology Ripan Malhi (GNDP/GSP/IGOH), Professor of Sociology Ruby Mendenhall (GNDP), Professor of Integrative Biology Carla Cáceres (IGOH), Professor of Plant Biology Katy Heath (IGOH), Professor of Food Science & Human Nutrition Zeynep Madak-Erdogan (CGD/EIRH/GSP), postdoctoral researcher Steven Burgess (GEGC), Professor of Microbiology Gary Olsen (BCXT), and Professor of Chemical and Biomolecular Engineering Hyunjoon Kong (M-CELS leader/EIRH/RBTE).

-Spurred by recent events, the COD Task Force was formed to gather more individuals to take action on the COD’s ideas and bring new initiatives to light.
-Under the guidance of the COD, the COD Task Force has accelerated initiatives meant to increase dialogue and create change internally in working towards a more inclusive environment.
+Spurred by our concern over events in our community, the DEI Task Force was formed to gather more individuals to take action on the DEIAG’s ideas and bring new initiatives to light.
+Under the guidance of the DEIAG, the DEI Task Force has accelerated initiatives meant to increase dialogue and create change internally in working towards a more inclusive environment.
 The IGB now has a dedicated webspace for diversity, equity and inclusion (DEI) that houses DEI event information, resources, and current partnerships.
 Although many efforts are underway, the IGB realizes more work needs to be done to diminish racism, other inequities and where they intersect.

 IGB climate survey